 - Brexit negotiations continue to affect the UK economy, with all eyes on the EU summit later this year

 - If Prime Minister Abe’ s popularity continues to decline there could be upward pressure on JPY; but if he survives the September LDP leadership election, there will be no mid-term impact

 There is an undeniable correlation between geopolitics, market sentiment and the macro trading environment.
-In an era when a possible geopolitical escalation could be triggered by a single tweet, developed markets are beginning to behave more and more like emerging markets and politics is a major influencer.
+In an era when a single tweet could trigger a geopolitical escalation, developed markets are beginning to behave more like emerging markets – politics has become a major driver.

-For a full list of events we’re watching out for, please read Nomura’s Event Risk Radar.
+For a full list of events we’re monitoring, please read Nomura’s Event Risk Radar.